radiodee1/pi-llm/src/README.md

 ## review.py

-- Long term memory - asking the model to curate a set of facts or phrases that it can go back to later.
+- Long Term Memory - asking the model to curate a set of facts or phrases that it can go back to later.

-- Saved memories - curated phrases are saved in a simple text file and are reloaded every time the prompt is generated.
+- Saved Memories - curated phrases are saved in a simple text file and are reloaded every time the prompt is generated.

-- Automatic Phrase saving - at test time, the program will, if enabled, test phrases to see if they contain uncommon text.
+- Automatic Phrase Saving - at test time, the program will, if enabled, test phrases to see if they contain uncommon text.
 If they contain uncommon text the `review` mechanism will save the phrase.
 This automatic save system uses a programmatic algorithm for deciding if text is novel.
 The system does not rely on output from the LLM.

 - Problem Solving - we have no special mechanism for enhancing the problem solving abilities of these gpt models.